digital-work-lab/digital-work-lecture/docs/01_drivers_of_change.md

 ## Contents

-What the couse does not cover...
+What the course does not cover...

 How the lecture approaches digital work...